Joseph Bayma: Life

-To posterity he must be known by his "Molecular Mechanics", a metaphysical and mathematical work treating of the constitution of matter.
-With Roger Joseph Boscovich, Bayma reduces all matter to unextended points – centres of force acting in the inverse square of the distance – thus acting upon one another, but of course not touching, for Bayma abhorred continuous matter and upheld actio in distans.
+To posterity, he must be known for his "Molecular Mechanics", a metaphysical and mathematical work treating the constitution of matter.
+With Roger Joseph Boscovich, Bayma reduces all matter to unextended points, centres of force acting in the inverse square of the distance, thus acting upon one another, but of course not touching, for Bayma abhorred continuous matter and upheld actio in distans.
 These points were bound up into molecules, and molecules into bodies.
-Boscovich made his points, or elements, attractive at molar distances, repulsive at molecular.
-Bayma divides elements into attractive and repulsive, the former always attracting, the latter always repelling; the attractive elements preponderating in the nucleus of the molecule, the repulsive in the envelope.
+Boscovich made his points, or elements, attractive at molar distances and repulsive at molecular distances.
+Bayma divides elements into attractive and repulsive, the former always attracting and the latter always repelling; the attractive elements preponderating in the nucleus of the molecule, the repulsive in the envelope.
 The work drew attention at Cambridge, and at Trinity College, Dublin.
-The author was advised to test his theories by ten years of experiments in chemistry and electricity.
+The author was advised to test his theories through ten years of experiments in chemistry and electricity.
 This did not occur in reality due to his death.